huangyoujianarch-source/wearable-data-quality-analysis/README.md

 ## 💡 Key Takeaway
 This project demonstrates how data analysis can identify quality issues in healthcare devices and support data-driven product improvements.

+---

+## 📈 What I Learned
+- Importance of data quality in real-world healthcare applications
+- How to define meaningful metrics (e.g., issue_rate)
+- Translating analysis into actionable business recommendations